Content marketing delivers three times more leads than outbound marketing strategies – yet it costs upwards of 60% less!

 Luckily, creating a specific content marketing strategy is easier than you might think!

-DesignRush sat down with Ryan Brock, Founder and CEO of Metonymy Media – a leading content marketing agency.
+DesignRush sat down with Ryan Brock, Founder and CEO of Metonymy Media – a leading content company.
 Brock shares exactly which types of content marketing increase revenue, which tactics growing businesses should focus on, content marketing trends we can expect in the coming year, and more.

 DesignRush: What are the most effective types of content marketing that drive efficient business growth?